-In this section we define three different signature schemes which are obtained by instantiating the cryptographic function families of SPHINCS+ with SHA-256, SHAKE256, and Haraka.
-To instantiate the tweakable hash functions, all proposals first use PRF to generate pseudorandom bitmasks which are then XORed with the input message.
-The masked messages are denoted as M^{\oplus} .
+In this section we define different signature schemes, which are obtained by instantiating the cryptographic function families of SPHINCS+ with SHA-256, SHAKE256, and Haraka.
+To instantiate the tweakable hash functions, we present two different constructions.
+Leading to a total of six instantiations.
+For the 'robust' instances, we first generate pseudorandom bitmasks